 * D and M would each exclude the Maintenance Outages and Scheduled Outages, and exclude outages due to Force Majeure, Buyers inability to perform including but not limited to non-availability of gas and/or gas transport, and Seller’s inability to operate the plant due to legal, regulatory or permitting restrictions or other reasons beyond the reasonable control of Seller.

-Monthly Demand Payment: At the end of each month, Buyer shall pay Seller a Monthly Demand Payment (“MDP”) for each month of the Term of the Agreement, which is calculated as follows:
+Monthly Demand Payment: At the end of each month, Buyer shall pay Seller a Monthly Demand Payment (“MDP”) for each month of the Term calculated using the following formula:

-MDP = Energy Quantity x Monthly Demand Charge
+MDP = Energy Quantity x “Demand Charge”

-The Demand Charge will be subject to a linear reduction (with a floor of $2/Kw-month) based on the amount the AAF differs from the GAF.
+The “Demand Charge” would be the full MDC in each month when AAF exceeds GAF.
+As to any month in which the AAF is less than the GAF (subject a floor AAF value of 50%), a the Demand Charge would be calculated with a linear reduction of the MDC based on the amount the AAF differs from the GAF.The Demand Charge would be $2/Kw-Month for any month that AAF was less than 50%.

 In equation form, the MDP would be given by the following:

 MDP = EQ X DC